Skip to main content

 As such, we encourage our clients to deliver the best service they can absolutely provide and be quick to fix mistakes when they happen.

 Yes, as over a dozen people have pointed out, I realize the irony that Igniting Business has a 5.0 rating.
-If you want to go leave Igniting Business a 4.0 star rating to help my case, be my guest 😉.
+If you want to go leave Igniting Business a 4.0 star rating to help my case, please be my guest. 😉

 Comparative Review Count

 We often get asked by our clients if there is a specific number of reviews they should try to achieve.
-Review count is an always-moving target and is based on your competitors and industry.
+The ideal review count is an always-moving target and is based on your competitors and industry.

 For example, it’s going to be much easier for a restaurant to get more reviews than a custom home builder purely based on the number of customers they manage on a daily basis.